 Pennsylvania State University, also known as Penn State, was established in 1855 as an agricultural college to apply scientific principles to farming.
-Eventually, the university expanded, and its mission was broadened to include teaching, research, and public service across many fields of study, which remains its goal and purpose even today.
+Eventually, the university expanded, and its mission broadened to include teaching, research, and public service across many fields of study.

-If you are considering Penn State as an option for your studies, it would help if you knew its acceptance rates.
-Knowing how selective the university is can help you determine whether you want to apply and how complicated the admission process is.
+If you are considering Penn State as an option for your studies, it helps to understand its acceptance rate.
+Knowing how selective the university is can help you decide whether to apply and how competitive the admission process may be.

 This article breaks down important information from Penn State’s admission statistics.
 Read on to learn more details about the university.